eltonlemos/AIPetRobot/README.md

 Following is the architecture diagram
 ![Architecture Block](https://user-images.githubusercontent.com/61613837/160155640-6d58a3ee-d64b-4f15-aa79-bcf811c5c516.png)

+# Features
+1) Detect and track a face (only the head of the bot)
+2) Recognise a face
+3) Understand emotions
+4) Can follow a person wearing Fluorescent Yellow sneakers
+5) Play stone paper sissors
+6) Can play music and dance

 # Note
 You dont need a pi cam necessarily, you can use any Ip Camera